About Us

 Differences Huayna Picchu Mountain Machu Picchu Mountain

-Location To the north of the Machu Picchu citadel To the south of the Machu Picchu citadel
+Location North of the Machu Picchu citadel South of the Machu Picchu citadel

 Altitude 2,693 meters above sea level 3,082 meters above sea level